 May 16, 2013 § 1 Comment

-Last week Chris and I relocated from New York City to Spokane, and have spent the last few days slowly unpacking and eating as much fresh produce as possible.
+Last week my partner and I relocated from New York City to Spokane, and have spent the last few days slowly unpacking and eating as much fresh produce as possible.
 Moving is always stressful, but in this case the transition has been fairly painless, largely due to how glad we were to leave pee-smelling, crowded-ass New York.
 I don’t care what logistical hoops we might need to jump through; where we are is so much easier and so much prettier than where we were.
 I’m happy just to be here.

 The best part of being back (my parents have lived in Spokane since 2007) is the trail behind our house, which for several miles runs parallel to the Spokane River — see above.
 The trail has been my Spokane running go-to for years, and this time around has significantly cut into my time on the internet.
 Not just because being on the trail means not being in front of a computer, although of course there’s that, but because being on the trail has impacted the way I think and feel about the internet.